-Here’s an important one that a lot of traders overlook: the investment thesis of stock changes.
-For some reason, people seem to think that companies do not really change over time.
-The reason why you bought stock in a company years ago, may have changed significantly now.
+Here’s an important one that many traders overlook: the investment thesis of stock changes.
+For some reason, people seem to think that companies do not change over time.
+The reason why you bought stock in a company years ago may have changed significantly now.
 Think about a company like Facebook (NASDAQ: FB).
-If you bought stock years ago at its IPO, you were investing in a growing social media giant.
-If you buy stock in Facebook today, you are investing in the future of the Metaverse.
-It’s the same company but the focus of it has completely changed.
-If a company’s performance is in decline and you no longer feel as confident in the stock, it’s perfectly fine to sell it.
+You invested in a growing social media giant if you bought stock years ago at its IPO.
+If you buy stock on Facebook today, you are investing in the future of the Metaverse.
+It’s the same company, but the focus of it has completely changed.
+If a company’s performance declines and you no longer feel as confident in the stock, it’s perfectly fine to sell it.

-I advise against trading around earnings calls as it is usually a volatile time and it is hard to predict the movement of a stock.
-There are other catalysts though and it really depends on the industry the stock is in.
+I advise against trading around earnings calls as it is usually a volatile time, and it is hard to predict the movement of a stock.
+There are other catalysts, though, depending on the industry the stock is in.
 Electric vehicle companies provide monthly delivery numbers every month.
 In a more infrequent example, biotech companies have things like FDA approvals and clinical studies.
-If the stock you hold suddenly surges off of a company catalyst, there is never anything wrong with taking some profits on your trade!
+If the stock you hold suddenly surges off a company catalyst, there is never anything wrong with taking some profits on your trade!

 What Types of Traders Hold Stocks?